2017–18 Damehåndboldligaen

-The 2017–18 Damehåndboldligaen (known as HTH GO Ligaen for sponsorship reasons) is the 82nd season of Damehåndboldligaen, Denmark's premier handball league.
-Nykøbing Falster Håndboldklub are the defending champions.
+The 2017–18 Damehåndboldligaen (known as HTH GO Ligaen for sponsorship reasons) was the 82nd season of Damehåndboldligaen, Denmark's premier handball league.
+Nykøbing Falster Håndboldklub were the defending champions.
+Following SK Aarhus's bankruptcy, Aarhus United overtook their license and therefore their position in the league.

+København Håndbold won their first ever title, when they beat Odense Håndbold in the final.
+There were no relegated teams, as Ajax København won the relegation play off against SønderjyskE Håndbold.